Try this Keto Chicken & Bacon Salad in place of your typical garden salad. It’s packed with the high-fat, low-carb ingredients you’re looking for.

 For the dressing

-- 3 tbsp olive oil
+- 3 tablespoons olive oil

-- 3 tbsp red wine vinegar
+- 3 tablespoons red wine vinegar

-- 3/4 tsp Dijon mustard
+- 3/4 teaspoon Dijon mustard

 - In a small bowl, combine the ingredients for the dressing and whisk vigorously to combine.